finos/common-domain-model/documentation/source/documentation.rst

    effectiveDate date (0..1) <"The date on which the event contractually takes effect, when different from the event date.">
    eventEffect EventEffect (0..1) <"The set of effects associated with the lifecycle event, i.e. generated cashflows, contracts (from, say, novation events), listed products (from, say, a bond option exercise event) values and more.
 Those are represented through a set of globalKey references.
 This attribute is optional in order to provide implementers with the ability not to make use of this feature.">

-   // TODO - this needs to be moved/merged into the WorkflowStep workflowEventState WorkflowStepState (0..1) <"The event workflow information, i.e. the workflow status, the associated comment and the partyCustomisedWorkflow which purpose is to provide the ability to associate custom workflow information to the CDM.">
-   [deprecated]

-The only mandatory attributes of a business event are:
+As can be observed in the definition above, the only mandatory attributes of a business event are the ones listed below:

-* The ``primitives`` attribute, which contains the list of primitive events composing that business event, each representing one and only one fundamental state-transition.
+* The ``primitives`` attribute, which contains the list of one or more primitive events composing that business event, each representing one and only one fundamental state-transition.
 * The event date.
 The time dimension has been purposely ommitted from the event's attributes.
 That is because, while a business event has a unique date, several time stamps may potentially be associated to that event depending on when it was submitted, accepted, rejected etc, all of which are *workflow* considerations.

-An example composition of the primitive events to represent a complete business event is the *partial novation* of a contract, which comprises:
+An example composition of the primitive events to represent a complete lifecycle event is the *partial novation* of a contract, which comprises the following:

-* an ``InceptionPrimitive`` creates the contract with the novation party.
-The ``tradeDate`` on the novated portion of the contract should reflect the date of the novation event.
+* a ``ContractFormation`` primitive that represents the contract between the remaining party and the step in novation party.
+The ``tradeDate`` in the ``ContractFormation`` primitive should reflect the date of that the novation event was agreed.
-* a ``QuantityChange`` primitive applies to the original contract where the quantity after change is different from 0 (0 would represent the case of a *full novation*).
+* a ``QuantityChange`` primitive which includes a before attribute that defines the terms of the trade between the original parties before the novation and an after attribute the defines the terms of the trade between the original parties after the novation, in which the quantity should be less than the quantity in the before state and greater than 0 (0 would represent the case of a *full novation*).

 A business event is *atomic* in the sense that its underlying primitive event constituents cannot happen independently: they either all happen together or they do not happen.
-In the above partial novation example, the existing trade between the parties must be downsized at the same time as the new trade with the novation party is instantiated.
+In the above partial novation example, the existing trade between the parties must be downsized at the same time as the new trade is instantiated.

-The other attributes of a business event are presented in the following sections.
+Selected attributes of a business event are further explained below:

-Intent Qualification
+Intent
 """"""""""""""""""""

-Intent qualification is an enumeration value that represents the intent of a particular business event, e.g. ``Allocation``, ``EarlyTermination``, ``PartialTermination`` etc. It is used as part of the event qualification logic, to disambiguate lifecyle events which may share the same primitive event features.
-As an example, a reduction in a trade quantity/notional could apply to a correction event or a partial termination (although the timing of such event could also be used to qualify the event).
+The Intent attribute is an enumeration value that represents the intent of a particular business event, e.g. ``Allocation``, ``EarlyTermination``, ``PartialTermination`` etc. It is used in cases where the primitive events are not sufficient to uniquely inferr a lifecycle event.
+As an example, a reduction in a trade quantity/notional could apply to a correction event or a partial termination.

-Function Call
-"""""""""""""

-An example of a function call is the interpolation function that would be associated with a *derived observation* event, which assembles two observed values (say, a 3 months and a 6 months rate observation) to provide a derived one (say, a 5 months observation).

-As part of the current CDM version this function call as been specified as a mere string element.
-It will be appropriately specified once a machine executable implementation of the ISDA Definitions is developed as CDM calculation components, which are further in the `Calculation Process Section`_.

 Event Effect
-""""""""""""
+"""""""""""""""""""

 The event effect attribute corresponds to the set of operational and positional effects associated with a lifecycle event.
 This information is generated by a post-processor associated to the CDM.
 The ``eventEffect`` contains a set of pointers (annotated with ``[metadata reference]``) to the relevant objects that are affected by the event.
 The candidate objects are types that are referenceable with an associated ``key``.